prabinkarki643/react-open-dialog/README.md

 ## Usage

-### Import css & wrap your app with RootDialog component either in index.js or app.js
+### Import and wrap your app with RootDialog component either in index.js or app.js

 > If you dont wrap your application with RootDialog component you will get an error.